 STUDENTS SCORING ABOVE AVERAGE: This view of test scores shows the percentage of our students who scored in the top half of students nationally (at the 50th percentile and higher).
-Cabrillo did not report how many students scored at or above average on the CAT/6.
+At Anza, 49 percent of students scored at or above average in reading (compared to 39 percent statewide); 68 percent scored at or above average in language (compared to 47 percent statewide); and 76 percent scored at or above average in math (compared to 56 percent statewide).
+The subject with the most students scoring at or above average was math.